tetratelabs/wazero/RATIONALE.md

 we set a 0-duration timeout so that it behaves like a peek.

 This way, we can check for regular files all at once, at the beginning of the function, then we poll pipes and sockets periodically using a cancellable `time.Tick`, which plays nicely with the rest of the Go runtime.

+### Impact of blocking

+Because this is a blocking syscall, it will also block the carrier thread of the goroutine, preventing any means to support context cancellation directly.

+There are ways to obviate this issue.
+We outline here one idea, that is however not currently implemented.
+A common approach to support context cancellation is to add a signal file descriptor to the set, e.g. the read-end of a pipe or an eventfd on Linux.
+When the context is canceled, we may unblock a Select call by writing to the fd, causing it to return immediately.
+This however requires to do a bit of housekeeping to hide the "special" FD from the end-user.

 [poll_oneoff]: https://github.com/WebAssembly/wasi-poll#why-is-the-function-called-poll_oneoff
 [async-io-windows]: https://tinyclouds.org/iocp_links